Sybit-Education/Diveni/README.md

     After you prepared your session, start the meeting.

-3. You will be send to a waiting room where you can see which members already joined the meeting.
+3. You will be sent to a waiting room where you can see which members already joined the meeting.
     -invite members by hovering over the blue code and copy the Session-ID or a direct link which you can send to your team members.

     After your members have joined, start the planning.